 People delay hearing health action

-While a majority of people have had their eyes examined within the past five years, only 20 percent of people had a hearing text, per a survey from the American Speech-Language-Hearing Association.
+While a majority of people have had their eyes examined within the past five years, only 20 percent of people had a hearing test, per a survey from the American Speech-Language-Hearing Association.
 The trouble is that hearing is not among the regular exams we are culturally expected to schedule and the symptoms of early hearing loss can be so subtle that we adapt to our new reality without realizing that our hearing has changed.

 Early symptoms of hearing loss are usually centered around speech clarity, that is, difficulty understanding what other people are saying.
 It might seem like everyone is mumbling all the time, you’re saying ‘what?’ in conversation much more often, or you have trouble understanding the dialogue in television programs and films.